msp-sohan/donation-campaign-a8/README.md

-# Answer to the Question of the Donation Campaign Assignment - 9
+# Answer to the Question of Donation Campaign Assignment - 8
 ### Questions - Add at least 3 Project features
 - This is a Donation Campaign Project where people can see Various Category Donation Card.
 Initially user will see a picture, category, and title.
 But if user click on the card it will redirect to another page where user will see the datails of that card. there user will see full details why donate, price and button.
 If user wants to donate then sumply press the button.
 So this donatation will stored Donation page where user can the total list of their donation item.
 - In this Project there is a Search Box on the middle of banner. when user will search anything it will show the data by matching the categories. then user will see how much donation card has under the same categories.